Scottish Gaelic: Modern era

 A steady shift away from Scottish Gaelic continued into and through the modern era.
-Some of this was driven by policy decisions by government or other organisations, some originated from social changes.
+Some of this was driven by policy decisions by government or other organisations, while some originated from social changes.
 In the last quarter of the 20th century, efforts began to encourage use of the language.

 The Statutes of Iona, enacted by James VI in 1609, was one piece of legislation that addressed, among other things, the Gaelic language.
-It compelled the heirs of clan chiefs to be educated in lowland, Protestant, English-speaking schools.
+It required the heirs of clan chiefs to be educated in lowland, Protestant, English-speaking schools.
 James VI took several such measures to impose his rule on the Highland and Island region.
-In 1616 the Privy Council proclaimed that schools teaching in English should be established.
+In 1616, the Privy Council proclaimed that schools teaching in English should be established.
 Gaelic was seen, at this time, as one of the causes of the instability of the region.
 It was also associated with Catholicism.

 The Society in Scotland for the Propagation of Christian Knowledge (SSPCK) was founded in 1709.
-They met in 1716, immediately after the failed Jacobite rebellion of 1715, to consider the reform and civilisation of the Highlands, which they sought to achieve by teaching English and the Protestant religion.
-Initially their teaching was entirely in English, but soon the impracticality of educating Gaelic-speaking children in this way gave rise to a modest concession: in 1723 teachers were allowed to translate English words in the Bible into Gaelic to aid comprehension, but there was no further permitted use.
+They met in 1716, immediately after the failed Jacobite rising of 1715, to consider the reform and civilisation of the Highlands, which they sought to achieve by teaching English and the Protestant religion.
+Initially, their teaching was entirely in English, but soon the impracticality of educating Gaelic-speaking children in this way gave rise to a modest concession: in 1723, teachers were allowed to translate English words in the Bible into Gaelic to aid comprehension, but there was no further permitted use.
 Other less prominent schools worked in the Highlands at the same time, also teaching in English.
 This process of anglicisation paused when evangelical preachers arrived in the Highlands, convinced that people should be able to read religious texts in their own language.
-The first well-known translation of the Bible into Scottish Gaelic was made in 1767 when Dr James Stuart of Killin and Dugald Buchanan of Rannoch produced a translation of the New Testament.
-In 1798 4 tracts in Gaelic were published by the Society for Propagating the Gospel at Home.
-5,000 copies of each were printed.
+The first well known translation of the Bible into Scottish Gaelic was made in 1767, when James Stuart of Killin and Dugald Buchanan of Rannoch produced a translation of the New Testament.
+In 1798, four tracts in Gaelic were published by the Society for Propagating the Gospel at Home, with 5,000 copies of each printed.
 Other publications followed, with a full Gaelic Bible in 1801.
 The influential and effective Gaelic Schools Society was founded in 1811.
 Their purpose was to teach Gaels to read the Bible in their own language.
 In the first quarter of the 19th century, the SSPCK (despite their anti-Gaelic attitude in prior years) and the British and Foreign Bible Society distributed 60,000 Gaelic Bibles and 80,000 New Testaments.
-It is estimated that this overall schooling and publishing effort gave some 300,000 people in the Highlands some basic literacy.
-Very few European languages have made the transition to a modern literary language without an early modern translation of the Bible; the lack of a well-known translation may have contributed to the decline of Scottish Gaelic.
+It is estimated that this overall schooling and publishing effort gave about 300,000 people in the Highlands some basic literacy.
+Very few European languages have made the transition to a modern literary language without an early modern translation of the Bible; the lack of a well known translation may have contributed to the decline of Scottish Gaelic.